rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

    wrong folder or the file didn't save with that exact name — check step 5 and step 2 again.

-7. Make the script runnable.
-This is a one-time step per computer:
+7. Give the script permission to run.
+Mac, Linux, and Git Bash all treat downloaded scripts as non-executable by default as a safety measure, so this tells your system it's okay to run this one.
+It's a one-time step per copy of the script:
    ```bash
    chmod +x cndaBulkDownload.sh
    ```
    You won't see any output from this — that's expected.
-It only needs to be done once; you don't need to repeat it the next time you use the script on the same computer.
+You don't need to repeat it the next time you use the same copy of the script.

-8. Run the script. **You have two ways to tell it what to download:**
+8. Run the script.
+You have two ways to tell it what to download:

    **Download an entire project**
    ```bash